ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/csv-tsv.md

 ```

-This format will include 2 header rows - one with column names and the other with column types.
+This format will include two header rows - one with column names and the other with column types.
 This will allow ClickHouse (and other apps) to identify column types when loading data from [such files](assets/data_csv_types.csv):

 ```sql